Planning your Dusseldorf trip and looking for the best things to do in Dusseldorf, Germany? This guide has you covered!

 WOYTON is Dusseldorf’s coffee and it is really delicious.
 They have been roasting and proudly serving the residents of Dusseldorf since 1998 and you can enjoy their beans and coffee at one of their several locations throughout the city.

-Dusseldorf Christmas markets are a must see if you’re in the city during the holidays!
+Dusseldorf Christmas markets are a must-see if you’re in the city during the holidays!
+(But insider tip – I actually like the Cologne Christmas markets better – so plan an extra day to check out both).

 Peruse the Market at Carlsplatz